marcoM32/cliFuel/README.md

 cliFuel is a command line fuel price finder for Italy

-This program is based on open data published by Ministero Dello Sviluppo Economico.
+This program is based on open data published every day by Ministero Dello Sviluppo Economico.
 The database URL is:

 - [anagrafica_impianti_attivi.csv](https://www.mise.gov.it/images/exportCSV/anagrafica_impianti_attivi.csv)